America Goes Hawaiian

 Format: softcover (7 x 10)

-Bibliographic Info: ca. 45 photos (8 page color insert), notes, bibliography, index
+Bibliographic Info: 46 photos (12 in color), appendices, notes, bibliography, index

 Book Reviews & Awards